How Does FSMA Affect Food Packaging?

 The FDA’s Food Safety Modernization Act is changing how food processing companies and food packaging companies do business.
 What does this mean for your own food food safety process?

 The new law will require any business doing food packaging to implement a Hazard Analysis and Risk-Based Preventive Controls (HARPC) system.
 This system is designed to prevent contamination of foods before it occurs, which will result in fewer recalls and less liability for food producers.
-HARPC is similar to HACCP (see this link to try our software and see our HACCP templates).
+HARPC is similar to HACCP (try our software and see our HACCP templates).

 The FDA implemented the HARPC rule on December 12, 2017